-You can see more of my work in progress on social media, links in the sidebar.
+To find out more about my work you can follow me on social media, just follow the links in the sidebar.